j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 {% endhighlight %}

-In the end of the code, there are some `NOP`s (no operation) just because if the page where payload got copied has some garbage, the last instruction could be messed somehow.
+In the end of the code, there are some `NOP`s (no operation) just because if the page where payload got copied has some garbage, then the last instruction could be messed somehow.

 #### Execution